This is a one-year fellowship in Geriatric Psychiatry which is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 - Three month inpatient rotation at the John D. Dingell VA Medical Center in 3 one-month blocks.
 Fellows spend 3 half-days on the inpatient unit as senior residents with supervisory and clinical responsibility akin to a junior attending for rotating general psychiatry residents

-- Nine month placement at a PACE facility (one half-day a week), where fellows work in close collaboration with a Geriatric Medicine multidisciplinary team
+- Nine month placement at a Long-term care facility (two half-days a week), where fellows work in close collaboration with a Geriatric Medicine multidisciplinary team

-- Nine month placement at a nursing home (one half-day a week)
+- Nine month placement on a Home-based primary care team (one half-day a week)

-- Year-round one and two month part-time rotations in Geriatric Medicine, Geriatric Neurology, Neuropsychology, Physical Medicine and Rehabilitation, Palliative Medicine, Geriatric Consultation-Liaison Psychiatry, substance abuse disorders in the elderly, and ECT
+- Year-round part-time rotations in Geriatric Medicine, Geriatric Neurology, Physical Medicine and Rehabilitation, Palliative Medicine, Geriatric Consultation-Liaison Psychiatry, substance abuse disorders in the elderly, and ECT

 - Introductory course in the normal and biological aspects of aging